wdk-docs/node-config-docs/Future-Compatibility.md

   "config": ">=1.3.4 <1.4.0",
   ...
 ```
 without introducing significant risk.
-You can also specify ```1.3.4``` if you prefer version stability to bug fixes.
+You can also specify `"config": "1.3.4",` if you prefer version stability to bug fixes.

 ### Ample Warning